 But, as the saying goes – “one door closes and another one opens” and now is the perfect opportunity to find a better deal.
 If you were a GB Energy customer, then you don’t have to stick around with Co-op Energy – and you could save about £219** simply by switching.
 You also won’t face any exit fees even though Co-op have essentially picked up where GB Energy left off.

 So why not join the people who have made great savings and make your own.
 Think of it as an early Christmas present from us to you.
 Go on, treat yourself, let’s compare shall we?

-**50% of people could achieve a saving of £240 on their duel fuel energy costs based on comparethemarket.com data in August 2017
+**50% of people could achieve a saving of £219.00 on their dual fuel energy costs based on comparethemarket.com data in February 2018